Princeton’s “Body Politic”

-In Princeton, governing the behavior of slaves and free blacks was a community effort, and one that religious leaders took seriously.
-Their actions ensured that slavery and the subjugation of free blacks was normalized even in religious institutions.
+In Princeton, governing the behavior of slaves and free Black people was a community effort, and one that religious leaders took seriously.
+Their actions ensured that slavery and the subjugation of African Americans was normalized even in religious institutions.

 Colonel Erkuries Beatty continued to own and purchase slaves until the end of his life.
 While Mary and Bristol had been granted their freedom by 1810, in accordance with their agreement with Beatty, their 10-year-old son Joseph remained the colonel’s property, property, as did Mary’s youngest child, a boy named Levi.
 Beatty was fully attuned to the capital that enslaved women’s reproductive labor could generation, even years after New Jersey passed its Gradual Emancipation Act in 1804.
 By 1810, Beatty had purchased another “two black women, Phoebe and Sally,” whom he bequeathed (along with their future children) to “my dear wife Susanna.”
 Susanna would own any children the women produced for 25 years after their birth.
 As for Castle Howard, Beatty’s agricultural enterprise ultimately failed and he sold the farm in 1816.
 Beatty moved his family and their slaves to town, becoming a neighbor of the prominent physician Ebenezer Stockton, a fellow churchman and a slave-owner.

-That same year, Beatty presided over the nation's first colonization meeting, calling on the state legislature and the U.S. Congress to support plans to send black Americans to Africa.
-As the historian Craig Hollander writes, for Princeton’s powerful elite “the colonization movement would provide a safeguard for domestic slavery to continue indefinitely without the presence of free blacks to threaten the system and upset the racial hierarchy.”
+That same year, Beatty presided over the nation's first colonization meeting, calling on the state legislature and the U.S. Congress to support plans to send Black Americans to Africa.
+As the historian Craig Hollander writes, for Princeton’s powerful elite “the colonization movement would provide a safeguard for domestic slavery to continue indefinitely without the presence of free Black people to threaten the system and upset the racial hierarchy.”